Keto Pumpkin Donuts

 Add the dry ingredients into the wet and mix by hand.

-Scoop into a piping bag (or food storage bag), cut off the tip and pipe into a silicone donut pan sprayed with nonstick spray.
+Scoop the batter into a piping bag (or food storage bag), cut off the tip and pipe into a silicone donut pan sprayed with nonstick spray.
 Wet your fingers and smooth out the tops a little.

 Bake for 20 minutes or until a toothpick, when inserted comes out clean.